 Spanning the rolling hills of Vermont's Champlain Valley and easternmost Washington County, New York, 300-acre Consider Bardwell Farm was the first cheese-making co-op in Vermont, founded in 1864 by Consider Stebbins Bardwell himself.
-A century later, Angela Miller, Russell Glover, and Chris Gray are revitalizing the tradition with goat milk from our herd of Oberhaslis and cow milk from our two neighbor farm partnersthe Brooks and the Larsons.
+A century later, Angela Miller and Russell Glover are revitalizing the tradition with goat milk from our herd of Oberhaslis and cow milk from our two neighbor farm partnersthe Brooks and the Browes.
 Rotational grazing on pesticide-free and fertilizer-free pastures produces the sweetest milk and the tastiest cheese.
 Our cheeses are made by hand in small batches from whole, fresh milk that is antibiotic and hormone free.
 Only microbial (non-animal) rennet is used in our cheese making.
 All of our cheeses are aged on the farm in our extensive system of caves.

 |© Consider Bardwell Farm, All Rights Reserved|